blazmrak/veles/README.md

 during a reachability run, so it is important that the new entries are merged with the existing reachability data.

-### Editor

-If you are using VS Code or Neovim, you are probably using the Eclipse language server (LS).
-And it is complaining because it is certain that Javalin does not exist.

-Run `veles lsp`.
-This will generate the necessary files for JdtLS, but you will need to refresh the config or restart the LS (`:JdtUpdateConfig` or `:JdtRestart` if you are on LazyVim Neovim distro for example) or if don't know how to do either, restart the editor.
-You should now be in a company of a happy and useful LS.

 ### Formatting

 This is my personal gripe with Java, but a lack of a standard formatting tool